 Vikings CB Gladney a confident fit with tough-loving Zimmer

-Vikings CB Gladney a confident fit with tough-loving ZimmerFILE - In this July 28, 2017, file photo, Minnesota Vikings coach Mike Zimmer gestures while talking to players during NFL football training camp in Mankato, Minn.
+Vikings Toughened Gladney FootballFILE - In this March 1, 2020, file photo, TCU defensive back Jeff Gladney runs a drill at the NFL football scouting combine in Indianapolis.
 First-round draft pick Jeff Gladney will be the latest young cornerback to be challenged by Minnesota Vikings coach Mike Zimmer, whose tough-love teaching has helped develop several solid pros at his pet position.
-(AP Photo/Andy Clayton-King, File)
+(AP Photo/Charlie Neibergall, File)

 When Gladney answered the phone as the Vikings prepared to turn in the 31st overall pick to the league, that confidence was already evident.